MortalNerd/AndroidTest/README.md

-It shuold be an Android app writing in java,but i haven't finish.
+It shuold be an Android app writing in java,but i haven't finished.